Machinima was a former content creation and delivery network focused on publishing gaming-related videos.

 As the website began to grow exponentially, its cost also shot up tremendously.
 The site was largely funded by selling advertising space as well as books and other items via its own shop.

 Eventually, though, Hancock grew tired of running the site while maintaining his job as a full-time animator.
-In early 2006, he, therefore, decided to sell the website to half-brothers Allen and Philip DeBevoise (who were later joined by their cousin Aaron DeBevoise).
+In early 2006, he, therefore, decided to sell the it to half-brothers Allen and Philip DeBevoise (who were later joined by their cousin Aaron DeBevoise).

 Before purchasing the website, Allen and Philip ran Creative Planet, which offered a variety of tools and platforms, such as Editors Net or VFX Pro, to the film industry.
 They managed to grow the company to hundreds of employees only to lay off most of them after the burst of the dot-com bubble.